-SIRC provides an opportunity for students from across majors and disciplines, to present their research and scholarship, receive meaningful feedback, and develop scholarly community.
+SIRC provides an opportunity for students from across schools, majors and disciplines to present their research and scholarship, receive meaningful feedback, and develop scholarly community.

-Undergraduate students from the greater Spokane area and beyond are invited to present original, faculty-advised research from any discipline.
-Submissions may be original work conducted as part of regular classroom activities or performed outside of class under the direction of a faculty mentor.
-The standard for quality at SIRC is that the research be suitable for submission to a conference within a specific discipline as determined by a faculty sponsor.
-Students are welcome to submit abstracts for traditional paper presentations, poster presentations, or ideas exchange (works-in-progress) sessions.
+The 20th Spokane Intercollegiate Research Conference will be hosted by Gonzaga University on Saturday, April 29, 2023.
+Advanced high school, community college, undergraduate, and graduate students from the greater Spokane area and beyond are invited to present original, faculty-advised research from any discipline.
+Submissions may be original work conducted as part of classroom activities or performed outside of class under the direction of a faculty mentor.
+Submissions of abstracts must include the name and contact information of a faculty member who will verify that the proposed work is suitable for submission to a conference within a specific discipline.
+Students are welcome to submit abstracts for oral or poster presentations.

 - Princeton Seminary

 Types of Sessions at SIRC 2023

 Students may submit a proposal to present a traditional research paper or creative work which may or may not include a visual aid.
 This category often comprises research papers written for capstone courses or aimed at publication in academic or creative journals.
 Individual proposals will be combined into panels of approximately four presenters at the discretion of the SIRC Planning committee.
 Individual presenters are expected to deliver their research in approximately 10-12 minutes, allowing for panel discussion through an audience question and answer period at the end of the collective presentations.